 We aim to be supportive.
 Applications for Trust consent are approved where they preserve the character of the building.
 For those that do not, we can often, through dialogue, help residents revise their proposal to achieve the same effect while preserving architectural character.
-We also awarded £13,225 in grants to eight local organisations who support the social or cultural life of the Suburb and held a number of public walks to promote the appreciation of the natural and built environment of the Suburb.
+We also awarded a record £34,070 in grants to twelve local organisations who support the social or cultural life of the Suburb, and we held a number of public walks to promote the appreciation of the natural and built environment of the Suburb.